Contents

 5. Transfer of personal data to our contractual partners

-- salesforce.com EMEA Limited – hosting services.
+- com EMEA Limited – hosting services.

 - Attention CRM Consulting Kft. – website development and maintenance.

-- LEAD GENERATION Kft. – customer relations.
+- Lead Generation Kft. – customer relations.

 - DONE Digital Kft. – website development.